fastfony/fastfony/README.md

 ## Features

 - Simple pages SEO friendly (front and backoffice)
+- Simple products with prices SEO ready (backoffice only)
 - Register and received a login link by email
 - Login form with email that send a login link by email
 - Users management with Profile (and Groups, Roles)